kri-pa08/Animated-Coffee-Shop-Website/README.md

-shop website with HTML CSS and JavaScript
+anshop website with HTML CSS and JavaScript